Plantar wart: Procedures

 Electrodesiccation and surgical excision may produce scarring.

 Laser surgery is generally a last resort treatment, as it is expensive and painful, but may be necessary for large, hard-to-cure warts.

 Cauterization may be effective as a prolonged treatment.
 As a short-term treatment, cauterization of the base with anesthetic can be effective, but this method risks scarring or keloids.
 Subsequent surgical removal, if necessary, also risks keloids and/or recurrence in the operative scar.

+Duct tape occlusion therapy involves placing a piece of duct tape over the wart.
+The mechanism of action of this technique still remains unknown.
+Despite several trials, evidence for the efficacy of duct tape therapy is inconclusive.
+Despite the mixed evidence for efficacy, the simplicity of the method and its limited side-effects lead some researchers to be reluctant to dismiss it.